-If the Commission adopts passing score standards for the CSET: Dance and CSET: Theatre examinations, notification will be posted on the CSET website and distributed to the field.
-In addition, recent examinees' scores for candidates who took the assessments will be calculated based on the adopted passing standard and scaled to a range of 100 to 300, with 220 representing the adopted passing standard for each exam.
+If the Commission adopts a new passing score standard for the CSET: MS, Subtest III, notification will be posted on the CSET website and distributed to the field.
+In addition, scores for examinees who recently took the assessment will be calculated based on the adopted passing standard and scaled to a range of 100 to 300, with 220 representing the adopted passing standard for each exam.
 Individual examinee score reports will then be distributed within three to four weeks of the Commission's decision.
-The passing standard adopted by the Commission will be applied to all subsequent administrations of the CSET: Dance and CSET: Theatre examinations.
-If directed to do so by the Commission, staff will work with our examinations contractor to conduct additional standard setting workshops after one year and return to the Commission with updated passing standard recommendations after more information is available.
+The passing standard adopted by the Commission will be applied to all subsequent administrations of the CSET: MS, Subtest III.